-All grant awards will be monitored by an ICJI Grant Manager and/or ICJI's Compliance Monitoring team using a combination of desk reviews and site visits.
-Additionally, the Grant Manager will review all submitted reports for timeliness and accuracy.
+All grant awards will be monitored by an ICJI Grant Manager and/or ICJI Compliance Monitoring team using a combination of desk reviews and site visits.
+Additionally, the grant manager will review all submitted reports for timeliness and accuracy.
 Delinquencies and report contents will be addressed as needed by ICJI staff.
-Late and repeated incorrect reports could disqualify subrecipients from future funding.
+Late and repeated incorrect reports could disqualify subgrantees from future funding.